adelespinasse/jspmbuildbug/README.md

-# Bug reproduction
+# jspm bug reproduction

-This is a minimal project to reproduce systemjs/babel-plugin-transform-cjs-system-wrapper#12.
+This is a minimal project to reproduce [this bug](https://github.com/systemjs/babel-plugin-transform-cjs-system-wrapper/issues/12).